aoterodelaroza/acpdb/README.md

 and molecules.
 If `TEMPLATE_MOL` is given, use `filemol.s` for molecules.
 If `TEMPLATE_CRYS` is given, use `filecrys.s` for crystals.
 The extensions of the generated input files are the same as the extension of the template.
+Some template examples can be found in the `templates/` directory.

 If SET is not present, write all the structures in the database.
 If SET is present, write the structures in the database set with that